DJ Bobcat

-Bobby "Bobcat" Ervin (born December 13, 1967), professionally known as Bobcat or DJ Bobcat, is an American Grammy Award winner and multi-platinum producer, songwriter, DJ, artist and music executive.
+Bobby Ervin (born December 13, 1967), known professionally as Bobcat or DJ Bobcat, is an American record producer, songwriter, DJ, and music executive.
+He is perhaps best known for his co-production work on LL Cool J's 1990 single "Mama Said Knock You Out", which won a Grammy Award and remains one of the most popular songs in hip hop.

-He has worked with Clive Davis, Russell Simmons, Rick Rubin, Lyor Cohen, Steve Rifkind, Madonna, Guy Oseary, Jermaine Dupri, and has written and produced songs for LL Cool J, Ice Cube, Mack 10, Tupac, Mc Ren, Sir Mix A Lot, K9 Posse, Breeze, Nas, King T, Kam, Candyman, and Yo-Yo.
+Ervin has worked with Clive Davis, Russell Simmons, Rick Rubin, Lyor Cohen, Steve Rifkind, Madonna, Guy Oseary, and Jermaine Dupri, among others.
+Alongside DJ Pooh, he was part of the production outfit L.A.
+Posse.

 Musical career

 Uncle Jamm's Army

-Since the early 1980s Bobcat has been involved in hip hop.
-He started in Los Angeles with the West Coast icons and pioneers Uncle Jamm's Army, DJing and promoting large dances and concerts for Run–D.M.C., Whodini, Ice-T, and Kurtis Blow, helping, establish the beginning of the hip hop scene on the West Coast.
+Since the early 1980s, DJ Bobcat has been active in the hip hop community.
+He began his career in Los Angeles DJing for and promoting shows of West Coast music pioneers, DJing for Run–D.M.C., Whodini, Ice-T, Uncle Jamm's Army, and Kurtis Blow, establishing the beginning of the hip hop scene on the West Coast.

-At the time, Bobcat was only 15 years old, and wasn't even tall enough to reach the turntables, having to stand on a milk crate to DJ.
-Back then Bobcat didn't own any professional equipment, so when he began working with Big Daddy Productions and Uncle Jamm's Army, Ice T's DJ Chris "The Glove" Taylor had to show him how to use the huge Cerwin Vega Mixer.
+At 15 years old, DJ Bobcat didn't own professional equipment and wasn't tall enough to reach the turntables, resulting in him standing on a milk crate to DJ.
+When he began working with Big Daddy Productions and Uncle Jamm's Army, Ice T's DJ Chris "The Glove" Taylor taught DJ Bobcat how to use the Cerwin Vega Mixer.

 Roger Clayton, founder of Uncle Jamm's Army, would fly to the East Coast and pick up the hottest new underground records from various record stores in the city and bring them back to LA.
 Bobcat and The Egyptian Lover would take those records, play them first and break them at the big Uncle Jamm's Dances, drawing over 15,000 people in the early 1980s.